-where and are independent uncorrelated bivariate Gaussian random variables with zero mean and variances 0, then discuss this later.
+where and are independent uncorrelated bivariate Gaussian random variables with mean zero and variances 0 (we will discuss this axiom later in greater detail as well).

 Figure 3: The relations of forward fields and backward fields are indicated here. (a) shows the approach depiction of forward displacement fields, (b) shows the approach depiction of backward displacement fields.